PURPOSE OF THIS POLICY

 In the limited instances where an ex gratia payment may be considered appropriate, the decision to make a payment, along with determining a suitable quantum, is at the absolute discretion of the Managing Director.

 Non-cash benefits are only for reimbursement of costs incurred in the performance of work for Briscoe Group.

-Briscoe Group may also offer non-cash benefits / discounts / purchasing provisions for our employees, including via our relationships with other organisations and suppliers.
+Briscoe Group may also offer non-cash benefits / discounts / purchasing provisions for employees, including via relationships with other organisations and suppliers.
 These may vary from time to time at the discretion of Briscoe Group or the applicable supplier.